 UCF is ranked among the top 30 colleges in the nation — 13th among public universities — and second in Florida for its number of enrolled National Merit Scholars.
 Our top-notch academic programs, competitive scholarship packages and exciting location attract some of the most talented and accomplished students from across the nation.

-Students designated as a National Merit Scholar or National Recognition Program Scholar should contact the staff of The Scholars Program via email at [email protected] or call 407-823-6179.
+Students designated as a National Merit Scholar should contact the staff of The Scholars Program via email at scholarsprogram@ucf.edu or call 407-823-6179.

 Transfer Scholarship Awards

-Students earning an A.A. degree from a Florida public community or state college and transferring to UCF for the fall semester are eligible to apply for a UCF Transfer Scholarship.
-Applications are available in mid-January through the scholarship application deadline in mid-April each year:
+Students who earn an Associate in Arts (A.A.) degree from a Florida public community or state college and transfer to begin initial enrollment at UCF in the Fall semester are eligible to apply for a UCF Transfer Scholarship.
+To be considered, you must:

 Qualified applicants can receive the UCF Transfer Scholarship only once.
-Dual enrollment students earning an A.A. degree and a high school diplima at the same time do not qualify for this scholarship, but they will be automatically considered for a UCF freshman scholarship based upon their academic credentials.
+Dual enrollment students earning an A.A. degree and a high school diploma at the same time are not eligible for this scholarship, however they may be considered for a UCF freshman scholarship based upon their academic credentials.

 View other types of financial aid.